aytugzn/react-project-manager/README.md

 # Project Manager
-A modern, responsive project and task management application built with React.
+A modern task management application built with React.
 Create projects, manage tasks, and stay organized with a clean and intuitive interface.
 ## ✨ Features

 - 📝 Project Management: Create, view, and delete projects